Hallelujah78/crossword-app/NOTES.md

   - letter here is the letter of the generated answer
 - **STEP 3**: `IF` we want to force fill the grid AND there are still empty cells (hasEmpty.length > 0), do the following:
   - **STEP 3 A**: `WHILE` there are still empty cells (hasEmpty.length > 0)
-    - reset all the answers: `resetAllAnswers`
+    - reset all the answers: `resetPuzzleAnswers`
       - this resets everything relating to answers in gridState and clueList while retaining the grid structure
     - `populateClues`:  iterates over every clue